 Workplace Strategy & Interiors

 A workplace strategy was developed for the Pfizer R&D Faciliy based on evidence collected by Lamar Johnson Collaborative on the existing nature of work, industry best practices and direction from Pfizer leadership.
 The open work-office is balanced by directly adjacent focus rooms and small group collaboration spaces.
 The Collaboration Link on each floor is connected by an open stair and provides meeting space, comfortable seating, and a place for community and social refresh.
-The 1st floor also includes a work-café and integrated seminar suite with views and connections to nature.
 Well-being is infused into the entire workplace through the use of sit-to-stand workstations, a fitness center, nurse-wellness center, and the availability of natural daylight and views of nature.